steltenpower/ElementarySchoolGimmicks/README.md

 # Elementary School Gimmicks
+When I noticed a young kid able to do simple calculations with things, depictions and spoken numbers significantly better than with amounts written in digits, I wondered if learning could be helped by making the abstractions that digits are, explicit WITHIN doing calculations.
+This resulated in 3 'machines':

 <a title="play !" href="https://steltenpower.github.io/ElementarySchoolGimmicks/sliding_calculators_multiplication.html">
 <img src="https://repository-images.githubusercontent.com/217832815/2aec6500-1022-11eb-952a-1796fdb14235"></a>
 ## 1: Calculators to maybe help learn the abstraction of amounts coded in digits; by seeing those change at the same time.